moorepants/learn-multibody-dynamics/visualization.rst

                             width=view_width,
                             height=view_height)

-Now display the scene by calling the rendered:
+Now display the scene by calling the renderer:

 .. jupyter-execute::

    renderer

-The axes lines are: X axis is red, Y axis is green, Z axis is blue.

 Transformation Matrices
 =======================

-The location and orientation of any given mesh store in its `transformation matrix`_.
-A transformation matrix is a commonly used in graphics applications because it can describe the position, orientation, scaling, and skewing of a mesh of points.
+The location and orientation of any given mesh is stored in its `transformation matrix`_.
+A transformation matrix is commonly used in graphics applications because it can describe the position, orientation, scaling, and skewing of a mesh of points.
 A transformation matrix that only describes rotation and position takes this form: